EJChen-Joanne/Google_Drive_Api_Tool/README.md

 + Download:
   + Download files and directories into a designated local path

-> *Note: Both upload and download support working with several files and directories at one time*
+> *Note: Both upload and download support working with several files and directories at one time (nested uploading and downloading)*

 + List:
   + Display metadata of files under a designated directory and stored into `list.json`